i-evgenii/social_network_system_design/README.md

 - viewing feeds of other travelers.

 ### Functional requirements:
-- Authentication, roles (administrator/moderator, company, individual user);
+- Authentication;
 - Creation of posts (text and media);
-- Creating comments, reactions (emoticons);
-- Blocking comments on your posts;
+- Adding comments to your own and other people's posts
-- Create connections between users (to track posts);
 - Ability to send private messages;
 - Post feed on the main profile page;
 - Search and filter vacation spots.